Use this guide to get started with Astro, the best place to run Apache Airflow.

 You have 14 days and $300 to spend in credits before your trial ends.
 See Manage billing to view how much credit you've used over the course of your trial.
 See Pricing for a breakdown of how much it costs to run Airflow on Astro.

 After your trial

-After the 7-day grace period, your cluster and all Deployments within it are automatically deleted.
+After your trial ends, all Deployments are automatically deleted.
+If you created a dedicated cluster, it is also deleted.
 Any code that you deployed to Astro will be lost.
 If you need additional time to evaluate Astro, or you need to copy your configuration for future use, you can: